 Before making an investment in IPO, you should try to read as many details about that business as possible.
 Try to get as many details about the company as well as operations as possible.
 Assess how a firm performs financially and how well it has done for itself in the past few decades.
 It’s extremely important for the company to keep its financial credibility.

 #2 Future prospects that the company has

 It is very important for you to understand why the business is issuing an IPO.
 You may speak to the company’s management and try to understand its future plans.
-Also check how the finances have been collected from public and how will they be used in the future.
-You should know if the company would use the money for the purpose of expansion, for paying off the loans or for something else.
+Also, check how the finances have been collected from the public and how will they be used in the future.
+You should know if the company would use the money for the purpose of expansion, for paying off the loans, or for something else.

-The total number of company’s shares offered during the IPO are very limited.
-Moreover, allocation of the company’s shares in each category of the investors, including retail investors is also pre-decided.
-Many a times, the total application numbers made is way higher as compared to number of company’s shares that are available on offer.
-Thus, the allotment of shares is proportionately done and there are also chances that you might get few shares than what you actually applied for.
+The total number of company shares offered during the IPO is very limited.
+Moreover, the allocation of the company’s shares in each category of the investors, including retail investors is also pre-decided.
+Many times, the total application numbers made are way higher as compared to the number of company shares that are available on offer.
+Thus, the allotment of shares is proportionately done and there are also chances that you might get fewer shares than what you actually applied for.

 #5 Keep reading the prospectus of the company